AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 <h2>What's A Google to Do?</h2>
 The problem is not new.
-Here's some headline from 2013:
+Here are headlines from 2013:
 * <em>Adweek</em> <a href="http://www.adweek.com/news/technology/amount-questionable-online-traffic-will-blow-your-mind-153083">"The Amount of Questionable Online Traffic Will Blow Your Mind:The World Wide rip-off"</a>
 * <em>The Ad Contrarian</em> <a href="http://adcontrarian.blogspot.co.il/2013/06/the-75-billion-ad-swindle.html">"The $7.5 Billion Ad Swindle"</a>

 Google has run an <a href="http://www.anti-malvertising.com/">Anti-Malvertising Team</a> since 2009.
-Here's the latest report on their progress:
+Here's a recent report on their progress:

 <blockquote>
 Google is enabling traffic laundering, where websites with pirated content redirect visitors to shell websites displaying AdSense ads.
 These ads finance piracy, and Google is taking a cut in the process.
 Google clients have no clue of the reputational risk they run by using AdSense.